CCDG/Pipeline-Standardization/PipelineStandard.md

 *  it is recommended that users use samtools version >=1.3.1 to convert from bam/sam to cram (not picard).
 Users that would like to convert back from cram to bam (and want to avoid ending up with a working, but invalid bam) need to either convert to sam and then to bam (piping works) or compile samtools with HTSLib version >=1.3.2.
 To enable this you need to: configure the build of samtools with the parameter `--with-htslib=/path/to/htslib-1.3.2`.

 #Functional equivalence evaluation
-Summary:  All pipelines used for this effort need to be validated as functionally equivalent.
+All pipelines used for this effort need to be validated as functionally equivalent.

 #Pathway for updates to this standard
-Summary: Pipelines will need to be updated during the project, but this should be a tightly controlled process given the need to reprocess vast amounts of data each time substantial pipeline modifications occur.
+Pipelines will need to be updated during the project, but this should be a tightly controlled process given the need to reprocess vast amounts of data each time substantial pipeline modifications occur.

 Draft plan:
 * Initial pipeline versions should serve for project years 1-2.